 The cell indices tab holds a list of (j,k) indices defining the MIKE 21 linked cells.
-That is, the grid specific cell coordinates ranging from zero to the number of cells in the horizontal and vertical directions respectively.
-The cells are
+That is, the grid specific cell coordinates ranging from zero to the num-

 Remember that when using a lateral link the cells should be ordered in a sequence corresponding to increasing chainage in the linked river.